unixpickle/model3d/README.md

 # APIs

-The main API in this project is the Solid API.
-A Solid is a simple interface:
+The main abstraction for 3D modeling is the `Solid` interface.
+A `Solid` implements these methods:

 ```go
 type Solid interface {